VOLO Software Development Outsourcing Company's Blog

 8. Financial Tools: C++ is implemented by banks and other financial institutions to create banking, trading, and financial modeling apps.
 This programming language is fast and powerful enough to enable the processing of millions of daily transactions, high-volume trades, and data simulations.

-9. Medical Devices: C++ has various medical uses, e.g., MRI machines, lab testing devices, patient information management systems, and so on.
+9. Medical Devices: C++ uses in medicine are also diverse, e.g., MRI machines, lab testing devices, patient information management systems, and so on.
 This is yet another great example of the application of C++ in the real world.

 10. Telecommunications: The modern telecom industry highly depends on the diverse set of functionalities C++ provides.
 The latter ensures fast and efficient performance by effectively managing resources.